Fradlin/temp/hardcode.md

 As we're just gonna do some *hard*coding shit here, we don't give a f to that.

-Instead we'll start looking at our inputs first. and try to identify the simplest mismatches in the ***input***.
+Instead, we'll start by looking at our inputs first. and try to identify the simplest mismatches in the ***input***.

 Before we start doing that, let's just have a quick glance at our input output instructions, so we know how they're structured.
 It's gonna help, sit tight.

 >First line contains the number of tests.
 The description of each test follows.
 Each test is described by $(M+1)$ lines.
 First line contains $N$, $M$.
 Each of the next $M$ lines contains $U[i]$ and $V[i]$ indicating that there is an edge between $U[i]$ and $V[i]$.

-So our first and second input both have same number of tests so lets compare them one by one:
+So, our first and second input both have the same number of tests.
+So, let's compare them one by one:

 #### input 1